EVNdevs/EVN-arduino/docs/getting-started/standard-peripherals.rst

 The library reference page for each Peripheral (linked below) contains a pin layout section to guide you on the connections.

 The pins we used on the Alpha and Standard Peripherals are standard 2.54mm pitch pin headers, and the cables can be substituted with 2.54mm Dupont jumper wires as well!
-Jumper cables don't have a key, so you'll need to be slightly more careful, but they will work perfectly.
-Likewise, our cables will function well for interfacing with non-Standard Peripherals if they also 2.54mm pitch pins.
+Jumper cables don't have a key, so you'll need to be slightly more careful with your wiring, but they will work perfectly.

+Likewise, our cables will function well for interfacing with non-Standard Peripherals if they also have 2.54mm pitch pins.

 Wiring
 --------